HypenHypen

 • Template (.hypen file) — The declarative UI

-• Definition (TypeScript) - State and action handlers
+• Definition (TypeScript) — State, actions, and lifecycle handlers

 module Counter {